ercanersoy/LVGL-Template/lvgl/README.md

 For a detailed description of contribution opportunities visit the [Contributing](https://docs.lvgl.io/master/CONTRIBUTING.html) section of the documentation.

 More than 300 people already left their fingerprint in LVGL.
 Be one them!
-See your here! :slightly_smiling_face:
+See you here! :slightly_smiling_face:

 <a href="https://github.com/lvgl/lvgl/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=lvgl/lvgl&max=48" />